DEPARTMENTS & OFFICES > SCHOOL OF NURSING AND HEALTH SCIENCES > DEPARTMENT OF NURSING > DOCTORAL DEGREE

 The responsibilities and opportunities for nurses continue to grow in scope and complexity.
 The next generation of nursing leaders will be called upon to deliver patient-centered care as members of an interdisciplinary team, emphasizing evidence-based practice, quality improvement and informatics.

 Growth and change in the field indicates a strong need for doctoral-level training for advanced practice nurses.
 The Doctor of Nursing Practice is an emerging field of study approved by the American Association of Colleges of Nursing (AACN) in 2004.
 The AACN has issued a position statement advocating that advanced practice nurses evolve to the DNP level by 2015.

 Robert Morris University's BSN -DNP degree program is clinically oriented, preparing graduates to employ clinical reasoning at the highest level of nursing practice to plan and implement patient care.
 Nurses completing the program will have a strong practice-oriented preparation with the ability to work within teams of health professionals, care for diverse populations, and lead other health care providers in providing safe, high-quality health care.

 RMU's BSN- DNP curriculum emphasizes teamwork and team building among health care practitioners, including physicians, social workers, pharmacists and others.
 In designing the program, RMU incorporates all five of the Institute of Medicine's (IOM) recommendations regarding the future of health professions education: patient-centered care, interdisciplinary teams, evidence-based practice, quality improvement and better use of informatics.

 RMU’s DNP Completion Program is for advanced practice nurses who already have a master's degree, and combines an appealing format with specially targeted content to provide the perfect extension of knowledge and abilities.
 The coursework moves students to the next level of their careers, incorporating a broader knowledge of health care in today's complex market.

-Postmaster's DNP Completion Program and Curriculum - For advanced practice nurses with master's degrees
+Postmaster's DNP Program - For advanced practice nurses with master's degrees

 Family Nurse Practitioner (FNP) and Adult Gerontology Primary Care Nurse Practitioner (AGNP) BSN to DNP Program and Curriculum - For registered nurses with bachelor's degrees interested in nurse practitioner preparation.